Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 \begin{assumption}[Distributional Assumptions] All random effects are normally distributed with mean zero and mutually independent.
 The normality assumption can be relaxed for REML estimation \citep{jiang1996reml}.
 Mutual independence is the more substantive assumption, with two violations warranting scrutiny.
-First, the model assumes item difficulty is independent of prompt sensitivity ($\alpha_i \perp (\alpha\rho)_{iv}$), yet ambiguous items may be more prompt-sensitive.
+First, the model assumes item difficulty is independent of prompt sensitivity ($\alpha_i \perp (\alpha\phi)_{iv}$), yet ambiguous items may be more prompt-sensitive.
 Second, the model assumes difficulty is independent of temperature sensitivity ($\alpha_i \perp (\alpha\tau)_{ih}$), yet items near a decision boundary should be where temperature matters most.
 Section~\ref{si:dstudy_validation}, Scenario~2 shows that even strong dependence produces $\leq$2\% D-study bias.
+The D-study formulas use pooled interaction variances across fixed levels.
+If item$\times$judge, item$\times$temperature, residual, or replicate variance differs sharply by fixed level, use stratum-specific variance estimates or the heteroscedastic extension; the pooled formula is inappropriate in that case.

 For binary outcomes, the linear model is a linear probability model (LPM), adequate when baseline rates are moderate (0.3 - 0.7).
 At extreme rates, a GLMM robustness check is recommended (Section~\ref{si:glmm}). \end{assumption}